 SD: “The Valley” is the first track on the record, and it’s a song I wrote.
 It’s a very adventurous song.
 It’s very driving.
 It’s me trying to discover myself, growing up, and finding out what’s real and what’s in my childhood fantasy.
 The in- between of entering real life and adulthood and saying goodbye to these fairy tales I thought were real in life.
 Going through a dark time.
 Trying to be brave and hold your head up.

-You performed in Seattle with Seattle Symphony.
+You performed in Seattle.
 Will this be available as a recording?

 SD: We did that about two years ago and it was a really cool experience.
 It was for charity and we got to perform with a full orchestra.
 We had a children’s choir on one of our songs.
 As far as I know they weren’t going to release it but I’ve been hearing more talk about it.